D0senh3ring/QRReader/Readme.md

   - share the content with another app
   - search for the content on the internet
   - if the content is a hyperlink, open it in your default browser
+  - ifthe content is a wifi acces-key, connect your phone to the wireless network